haydenfd/nfl_api_client/docs/data_access.md

 !!!
 Note
-    The list of datasets (internally) is actually stored as a dictionary mapping of the dataset name to its associated data.
+    The list of datasets (internally) is stored as a dictionary mapping of the dataset name to its associated data.

-### Raw ESPN JSON
+### **Raw Data & URLs**

-This package parses the JSON data returned from ESPN's API endpoints into a well-formed response.
-A large chunk of each returned response is thrown away by these parsers for lack of relevancy.
-However, if you would like to access the raw JSON that is returned, you can use `get_raw_json()` at the endpoint level.
+This package parses the raw JSON returned from ESPN's API endpoints into a well-formed response.
+A large chunk of each raw response is thrown away by these parsers for brevity/relevancy.
+However, if you would like to access the raw JSON that is returned, you can use `get_raw_json()` on the endpoint object.

 ```python